The best adventures lie in the unknown.

 Even when you arrive in country, mystery looms.
 There’s no itinerary.
 Instead, you’ll wake to clues each morning and your group must decipher them to unravel that day’s adventure.

-Join Rustic’s fourth Mystery Trip and explore iconic sites, discover the remote villages of some of our most beloved staff members, and blaze a trail for future students by exploring destinations we haven’t visited.
+Join Rustic’s fifth Mystery Trip and explore iconic sites, discover the remote villages of some of our most beloved staff members, and blaze a trail for future students by exploring destinations we haven’t visited.
 Are you willing to take the leap?